-- 4) HCS products sold in dispenser will require the following: - i) Bag-in-Box (BIB) packaging to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS drink on the dispenser - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
-E.g. below the HCS logo - iv) NIP to be published on website or other digital platforms - v) Relevant 25% comparative statement as stated in the HCS Nutrient Guidelines (if applicable) - vi) Where possible, a no larger than A4 standee with HCS, Eat All Foods in Moderation statement, relevant 25% comparative statement (if applicable) and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the dispenser - 5) HCS products sold in coffee machine or equivalent will require the following: - i) Where there is a bulk package of the finished product to be reconstituted, the packaging is to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS drink on the machine - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
-E.g. below the HCS logo - iv) Where possible, to include the following: - a) relevant 25% comparative statement.
-E.g. 25% lower in sugar and saturated fat as compared to regular coffee drinks. - a no larger than A4 standee with HCS, Eat All Foods in Moderation statement, relevant 25% comparative statement (if applicable) and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the machine - v) NIP to be published on website or other digital platforms and include a statement on the machine to ask consumers to visit their website for the detailed NIP.
-E.g. Please visit our website (website link) or QR code to the website for the detailed NIP. - 6) HCS products sold in steamer or equivalent (e.g. steamed paus) will require the following: - Where there is a bulk package of the finished product, the packaging is to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS product or image on the steamer, where possible - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
-E.g. below the HCS logo - iv) NIP to be published on website or other digital platforms
+- 6) HCS products sold in coffee machine or equivalent\ will require the following: - i) Where there is a bulk package of the finished product to be reconstituted (intended for business-to-business (B2B) sales only), the packaging is to follow the below requirements: - a) Statements or table containing the nutrient values of the relevant HCS nutrient criteria - b) HCS, where more than 2 logos may be allowed if necessary - c) 'Eat All Foods in Moderation' statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - d) Should there be any claims made (e.g. nutrient/health claims), the following would need to be declared: - Nutrition Information Panel (NIP) as stated in this Handbook - ≥25% comparative statement as stated in the HCS Nutrient Guidelines - Other labelling requirements e.g. wholegrain requirements for Cereals category as stated in the HCS nutritional guidelines - Any claims made have to meet the nutrient claims guidelines as stated in this Handbook. - ii) HCS logo company is to display the logo besides the respective HCS drink on the machine - iii) 'Eat All Foods in Moderation' statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - iv) Where possible, to include the following: - a. $\geq$ 25% comparative statement.
+E.g. 25% lower in sugar and saturated fat as compared to regular coffee drinks. - b. a no larger than A4 standee with HCS, Eat All Foods in Moderation statement, $\geq$ 25% comparative statement (if applicable) and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the machine - v) NIP to be published on website or other digital platforms and include a statement on the machine to ask consumers to visit their website for the detailed NIP.
+E.g. Please visit our website (website link) or QR code to the website for the detailed NIP.